Yes, visit www.savannahga.gov/utilitypay to pay your bill online. You must have your account number and barcode.

 $5 or 10% (whichever is greater)

-Yes, all delinquent accounts are assessed a late fee.
+Yes, late penalties apply to any account with a past-due balance.
 Payment arrangements are designed to give you more time to pay a delinquent balance without being disconnected.
 Until the past-due balance is paid in full, your account will be subject to late penalties.

 Please refer to our Payment Arrangement page for more information.